mapbiomas/.github/profile/README.md

 ## 🚀 Overview

-Welcome to the official repository hub of Mapbiomas, where we provide a comprehensive set of scripts and tools for processing land use and cover data across various biomes South America and Indonesia.
+Welcome to the official repository hub of Mapbiomas, where we provide a comprehensive set of scripts and tools for processing land use and cover data across various biomes in South America and Indonesia.

 ## 📁 Repository Summary